-- Walking trails both in the Caravan Park and in the nature reserve; - Manokwe Caves (feasibility study has been completed); - Scented Garden (Garden for the blind), which has been renovated recently; - Nehakwe Mountains Lodge.
+- Walking trails both in the Caravan Park and in the nature reserve; - Manokwe Caves (feasibility study has been completed); - Modjadji Lodge - Nehakwe Mountains Lodge.

 20. STRATEGICALLY LOCATED LAND WITHIN THE GREATER LETABA MUNICIPALITY

 Small businesses and new retail developments have been the focal point of new developments in Modjadjiskloof, Ga-Kgapane and Senwamokgope towns in recent years.
 Large space of land is utilized for agricultural purposes, i.e. growing tomatoes, timber, cattle farming, etc. However, the mountainous area of Modjadji, 'the Rain Queen' can potentially be utilized for eco-tourism.
 There is a lack of private investment in certain places of the main town.
 This has led to the deterioration of these areas and underutilization of existing infrastructure.
 Moreover, the following areas have huge opportunities which the municipality may capitalize on for development: